 Expert’s Guide To MIG Welding Aluminium | Norsemen Welding &Safety

 As a professional or hobbyist welder, it’s important to get to grips with a range of different materials.
 Today, we’ll look at one of the trickiest materials of all, in our expert guide to MIG welding aluminium.

 As you likely already know, MIG welding uses a feeding wire to create the initial arc.
 This then melts on the welding surface, forming a joint.
 This is the most popular form of welding, owing to its great flexibility.

 Most new welders learn how to create a MIG joint on mild steel.
 It’s important to have this down before you move on to different materials.
 In particular, MIG welding aluminium presents a number of challenges.

 To understand these, let’s look at some of the key differences between aluminium and steel.

 For welders, the important difference between aluminium and mild steel is the melting point.
 That is, it takes a lot more heat to melt aluminium.
 Generally, this is between 21 and 24 volts.

 For one thing, it means that there’s a relatively high minimum thickness for MIG welding aluminium.
 Typically, you shouldn’t attempt a MIG joint on a piece of aluminium which is thinner than about 18 gauge, or 1.2mm.

-For anything thinner than this, you should use a TIG welder.
+For anything thinner than this, you may want to consider TIG welding aluminum.
+Tig welder

 Additionally, when aluminium melts, you don’t get the same ‘red hot’ effect as you’d expect when you weld mild steel.
 People often say an aluminium weld pool looks like wet tinfoil.
 This means there is a bit of a learning curve for deciding when your weld pool is too hot.